Gen711/Gen711/docs/lab_lessons/khmer_diginorm.md

 	scp -i ~/Downloads/????.pem ubuntu@ec2-??-???-???-??.compute-1.amazonaws.com:/mnt/jelly/*histo ~/Downloads/

-> Now, on your MAC, find the files you just downloaded - for the zip files - double click and that should unzip them..
-Click on the `html` file, which will open up your browser.
-Look at the results.
-Try to figure out what each plot means.

--

-> Now look at the `.histo` file, which is a kmer distribution.
+> Look at the `.histo` file, which is a kmer distribution.
 I want you to plot the distribution using R and RStudio.

 -